aishwaryapatra/MUSIC-APP/README.md

 Uses YouTube API to play video.
 Authentication using JWT token.
 A user can add the songs to his/her favourite list ad can recommend as well only when he/she is logged in.
-Users can add comments and can view the comments of other users on a particular song.(similar to the feature of YouTube).
+Users can add comments and can view the comments of other users on a particular song,similar to the feature of YouTube.